Same-sex marriage in Nova Scotia: First Nations

 While the Indian Act (Loi sur les Indiens; Inu Tplutaqan; Achd Innseanach) governs many aspects of life for First Nations in Canada, it does not directly govern marriage or provide a framework for conducting customary marriages.
 Instead, marriage laws are primarily governed by provincial and territorial legislation.
 However, the Indian Act has some indirect impacts on marriage, particularly regarding band membership and property rights on reserves.
 First Nations have deep-rooted marriage traditions, placing a strong emphasis on community, family and spiritual connections.
 For example, customary Mi'kmaq marriages (malie'wuti) incorporate spiritual practices such as smudging and honour songs, along with feasting and traditional dances "binding the human, natural, and Supernatural Beings of our world".
+Marriages were exogamous and matrilineal, with bride service also required and polygyny being acceptable.
 Same-sex unions are not explicitly prohibited by traditional Indigenous law.

 While there are no records of same-sex marriages being performed in First Nations cultures in the way they are commonly defined in Western legal systems, many Indigenous communities recognize identities and relationships that may be placed on the LGBT spectrum.
 Among these are two-spirit individuals—people who embody both masculine and feminine qualities.
 In some cultures, two-spirit individuals assigned male at birth wear women's clothing and engage in household and artistic work associated with the feminine sphere.
 Historically, this identity sometimes allowed for unions between two people of the same biological sex.
 The Mi'kmaq refer to two-spirit individuals as etuiwijijaqmijuinu'k.
 They held various important spiritual and community roles, including as helpers and knowledge-keepers.